PI-CL/PICL/README.md

-# PICL: Incorporating Coarse-Grained Data and Physics Information for Superior Physical Systems Modeling
+# PICL: Learning to Incorporate Physical Information when Facing Coarse-Grained Data

 Implementation of PICL with fine-tune use run.sh to run the experiments of NSWE as an example.